Tarun193/Tarun-dev-diary/src/content/blog/post-1.md

 [2, 4, 6, 8, 10]
 ```

-The `my_filter` function mimics the functionality of python's higher order `filter` function.
+The `my_filter` function mimics the functionality of Python's higher-order `filter` function.

 ### Returning a function from another function